SarathKumarKomathukattil/multimodal-agentic-rag/README.md

 ### 1. Vision — extract text from images (multimodal)

 Reads text from an image file (an invitation, note, menu, or any picture with text) using a multimodal vision model (`llama-4-scout` via Groq).
 The image is base64-encoded and sent as a multimodal message.
-This is what makes the system multimodal — it accepts images as well as text.
+This is what makes the system multimodal, it accepts images as well as text.

 ### 2. Guest retriever — Hybrid BM25 + FAISS